christopherohit/SyncFace/README.md

 ## 🤔 FAQ

-**Q: Will this break my existing SyncTalk setup?**
+**Q: Will this break my existing SyncFace setup?**
 A: No!
 It's completely optional.
-Without the flags, SyncTalk works exactly as before.
+Without the flags, SyncFace works exactly as before.

 **Q: Do I need to retrain my models?**
 A: Depends.
 You can use frozen foundation models (faster) or fine-tune (better quality).